ARM-software/CMSIS_5/CMSIS/NN/README.md

 # CMSIS NN
+CMSIS NN software library is a collection of efficient neural network kernels developed to maximize the performance and minimize the memory footprint of neural networks on Cortex-M processors.
 ## About
 This page  give a quick overview of the functions available and key differences between them.